redmorestudio/generic-web-monitor/README.md

 - **Automated Monitoring**: Checks competitor websites every 6 hours
 - **AI-Powered Analysis**: Sentiment analysis, categorization, and relevance scoring
+- **Change Intelligence**: See what changed with before/after content snippets
+- **Smart Explanations**: AI explains changes in plain English with business context
 - **Smart Alerts**: Get notified only about what matters
 - **Beautiful Dashboard**: Real-time visualization of competitor activity
 - **Email Summaries**: Daily intelligence reports delivered to your inbox